Department of Philosophy

 |Five philosophy (PHIL) courses, including at least one course in each of three of the four areas listed below.
 1||15|

-History of philosophy: courses above 100 with a second digit of 1 or 2
+History of philosophy: courses above 100 with "1" or "2" as the middle digit 2

-Metaphysics, epistemology, philosophy of mind, and philosophy of language: courses above 100 with a second digit of 3 or 4
+Metaphysics, epistemology, philosophy of mind, and philosophy of language: courses above 100 with "3" or "4" as the middle digit 3

-Logic and philosophy of science: courses above 100 with a second digit of 5
+Logic and philosophy of science: courses above 100 with "5" as the middle digit 4

 No more than three courses may be numbered 199 or below.